Omar has published widely including journals, books, edited volumes and online sites.

 BOOKS / MONOGRAPHS

-From Feminism to Iconoclasm: The Revolution of Indian Parallel Cinema in the Global South
+The Revolution of Indian Parallel Cinema in the Global South: From Feminism to Iconoclasm

-- Full length monograph on the history, themes and iconography of Indian Parallel Cinema.
+- Full length book publication on the historiography of Indian Parallel Cinema.

 RoboCop